kisungyou/Rdimtools/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/Rdimtools?color=green)](https://cran.r-project.org/package=Rdimtools) ![](http://cranlogs.r-pkg.org/badges/grand-total/Rdimtools?color=blue) ![](http://cranlogs.r-pkg.org/badges/Rdimtools?color=blue)

 Rdimtools is an R package for Dimension Reduction (also known as Manifold Learning) and intrinsic Dimension Estimation methods.
-The philosophy is simple: the more we have at hands, the better we can play.
+The philosophy is simple,

+> **the more we have at hands, the better we can play.**

+Current version `0.4.0` provides 118 manifold learning methods and 13 intrinsic dimension estimation methods.

 Installation
 ------------